FreeGasNearMe

 Michael Rodriguez

-“As a veteran on fixed income, the gas assistance program made it possible for me to get to medical appointments without choosing between gas and medicine.”
+As a veteran living on a fixed income, this program allowed me to get to my medical appointments without having to choose between gas and medicine.

 Retired Veteran • Florida